How to merge two lists in Python

 print(merged_list)--OUTPUT--[1, 2, 3, 4, 5, 6]

-list()converts these unique dictionary keys back into a new list.
+list()converts these unique keys back into a new list, preserving the order of each element's first appearance.

 Using NumPy for high-performance merging